heroku/node-heroku-client/docs/addOn.md

 # addon

-Add-ons represent add-ons that have been provisioned for an app.
+Add-ons represent add-ons that have been provisioned and attached to one or more apps.

 ## Actions